10XGenomics/enclone/.github/ISSUE_TEMPLATE/bug_report.md

 What is your output from `enclone --version`?

 **Additional context**
 Add any other context about the problem here.
+Please share any data you can so we can better assist you!
+Please also note that we may not be able to fix all problems quickly and that some problems take longer than others to address.